Skip to main content

 "command": "pool",

-"args": ["acp", "--reasoning", "high"]
+"args": ["acp", "--sandbox", "required"]

 }

-Use reasoning control only with models behind OpenRouter or another provider that accepts the OpenRouter-style reasoning field.
+Use thought level control only with models behind OpenRouter or another provider that accepts the OpenRouter-style reasoning field.
 If the underlying model connects directly to the OpenAI Chat Completions API at https://api.openai.com/v1/chat/completions, requests that include the reasoning field fail because OpenAI rejects the field.For Claude 4.6 models through OpenRouter, effort settings other than none are ignored.
 OpenRouter uses adaptive thinking automatically for those requests.

 If an MCP server expects KEY, make sure your editor starts pool acp with KEY set.